 What McCarthy has said he'd do as speaker

-McCarthy has already warned Homeland Security Secretary Alejandro Mayorkas of new investigations into his management of the southern border if he does not resign, saying that the probes could "determine whether we can begin an impeachment inquiry."
+McCarthy had warned Homeland Security Secretary Alejandro Mayorkas of new investigations into his management of the southern border if he does not resign, saying that the probes could "determine whether we can begin an impeachment inquiry."

 McCarthy has also told the special House panel probing Jan.
 6 to preserve its documents, raising speculation that he could accede to calls from some Republicans to investigate the investigators.

-Legislatively, McCarthy has promised to serve as a bulwark against the Biden administration's policies.
-He's said he will use negotiations over the debt ceiling to extract spending cuts from Democrats, a high-stake strategy that, in the worst outcome, would risk a historic default on the U.S.'s loans.
+Legislatively, McCarthy promised to serve as a bulwark against the Biden administration's policies.
+He said he would use negotiations over the debt ceiling to extract spending cuts from Democrats, a high-stake strategy that, in the worst outcome, would risk a historic default on the U.S.'s loans.

 Before the November midterms, he unveiled a "Commitment to America" with four overarching goals: creating "an economy that's strong," "a nation that's safe," "a future that's built on freedom" and "a government that's accountable."
 He focused in part on inflation and public safety, though the plan was light on policy specifics.